inveniosoftware/iugw2017/3-datamodels/README.rst

 http://192.168.50.10/api/custom_records/

 We just did a search request.
-The *hits* array contain a list of found records.
-As we didn't filter the query, this shows the two records we created at the beginning.
+The *hits* array contains the list of records which match the query.
+As our query is empty, the two records we created at the beginning are returned.

 Now we will ask for records matching the query "references".
 Go to: